 These new activities may generate losses in the initial years of operation, while programs are being developed and customer bases are being established.
-Simon Group has investments totaling approximately \$42 million related to such programs through June 30, 2000.
-Simon Group has made additional funding commitments of approximately \$41 million related to these programs over the next two years, and has guaranteed MerchantWired equipment lease payments up to \$46 million.
-As part of the LLC Agreement, the other MerchantWired members have committed a pro rata share of the lease guarantee equal to their respective ownership percentages in the LLC, which aggregates approximately \$22 million.
+Simon Group has investments totaling approximately \$44 million related to such programs through September 30, 2000.
+Simon Group expects to continue to invest in these programs over the next two years, and has guaranteed MerchantWired equipment lease payments up to \$46 million.
+The other MerchantWired members have committed to a pro rata share of the \$46 million lease guarantee equal to their respective ownership percentages, which aggregates approximately \$22 million

 Distributions.
-The Companies declared a distribution of \$0.505 per Paired Share in the second quarter of 2000.
+The Companies declared a distribution of \$0.505 per Paired Share in the third quarter of 2000.
 The current annual distribution rate is \$2.02 per Paired Share.
 Future distributions will be determined based on actual results of operations and cash available for distribution.
 In addition, preferred distributions of \$32.765 per share of SPG's Series A preferred stock and \$3.25 per share of SPG's Series B preferred stock were paid during 2000.